 Play around with these sliders until the image looks right.
 Keep in mind that inside light is generally warmer (with cool shadows), so for inside scenes you might want to add more red (i.e. reducing cyan content) to the highlights.
 For outside scenes, meanwhile, you might want to add more blue and cyan.

-I hope this tutorial has been informative and that I’ve convinced you to try adjustment layers instead of reaching straight for Photoshop’s dodge and burn tools!
+I hope this fanart tutorial for how to add color depth to images has been informative and that I’ve convinced you to try adjustment layers instead of reaching straight for Photoshop’s dodge and burn tools!